Skip to main content

 ld.lld: error: undefined symbol

-Solution: Some modules are incompatible with LTO, disable LTO or set problematic module to =y (instead of =m)
+Solution: Some modules usually incompatible with LTO, disable LTO or set problematic module to =y (instead of =m)

 error: unknown argument: '-mretpoline-external-thunk'